Eastern Peripheral Expressway (KGP Expressway) Route, Map, Toll Charges and More

 Prime Minister Narendra Modi inaugurated the Eastern Peripheral Expressway (EPE), also known as Kundli-Ghaziabad-Palwal Expressway, on May 27, 2018.
 This six-lane, 135 km access-controlled Expressway is a part of the larger peripheral expressway project.
 It has two Expressways: EPE (Eastern Peripheral Expressway)and WPE (Western Peripheral Expressway).
 These two expressways together form the largest ring road encircling Delhi, bringing Noida, Faridabad, and Ghaziabad close to the national capital.

 The Eastern Peripheral Expressway, built at Rs., is India’s first smart and green expressway.
-The expressway connects Haryana and Uttar Pradesh through Ghaziabad and Palwal with a land acquisition cost of Rs 11,000 crore.
+Eastern Peripheral Expressway connects Haryana and Uttar Pradesh through Ghaziabad and Palwal with a land acquisition cost of Rs 11,000 crore.
 Moreover, this country’s first solar-powered expressway has rainwater harvesting installed every 500 meters.
 The highway will also feature 36 national monuments and 40 fountains.

 Eastern Peripheral Expressway Overview